Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 That depends on two things.
 The first one is: are you going to use WordPress?
 The other thing is your budget.

-GoDaddy budget hosting is good for people who want small website and just want to show-off their online presence (like a small static website that showcases your offline business).
+GoDaddy budget hosting is okay for people who want small website and just want to show-off their online presence (like a small static website that showcases your offline business).
 If you want that you are good to go.
 However, if you are planning to use CMS like WordPress, GoDaddy has a lot of restrictions for you.
 You may have to spend a lot of time fixing things in their cPanel.
 So if you want to host WordPress website either go with their Managed WordPress hosting plans or look for any other web host.

 Important: Editor's note on Saurabh's GoDaddy Review